Jurijus Kadamovas and Iouri Mikhel: Trial

 Natalya Solovyeva, the girlfriend of Kadamovas, pleaded guilty to conspiracy to take hostages resulting in death and two counts of hostage taking resulting in death.
 She had lured one of the victims to a bar, where he was abducted and forced to contact another man, who also became a victim.
 Solovyeva also received a substantial assistance specification in exchange for her cooperation.
 Prosecutors sought an 11-year sentence for Solovyeva, citing her assistance, but she was sentenced to 15 years in prison, with the judge saying that she had been promised a new BMW if she participated in the kidnappings and that two men would "probably be alive today" had she not taken part.
-During the hearing, apologized in Russian, saying through a translator "I would like to say over and over again how sorry I am for what I did.
+During the hearing, Solovyeva apologized in Russian, saying through a translator "I would like to say over and over again how sorry I am for what I did.
 I am sorry for all the victims.
 I know I made a terrible choice I will regret for all my life."
 Prosecutor Susan DeWitt said that Solovyeva had been controlled and manipulated by Kadamovas.
 The two also had a child together.
 Ruven Umansky, the father of victim Alexander Umansky, said he didn't believe Solovyeva had been entirely honest.
 "She did until the end help abduct and kill people," he said.
 Soloyeva was released from prison on July 8, 2015.

 Aleksejus Markovskis, who stood guard over two of the victims during their abductions, pleaded guilty to counts of conspiracy to take hostages resulting in death.
 In exchange for his cooperation, he was granted a substantial assistance specification.
 Markovskis was sentenced to 15 years in prison.
 After Soloyeva received a 15-year sentence, Markovskis had his sentence reduced to 12.5 years, since prosecutors said he was less culpable than her.
 He was released from prison in 2012.

-Petro Krylov, the only other defendant, to go to trial, was convicted of conspiracy to commit hostage taking in death and three counts of hostage taking resulting in death.
+Petro Krylov, the only other defendant to go to trial, was convicted of conspiracy to commit hostage taking in death and three counts of hostage taking resulting in death.
 Federal prosecutors sought a death sentence for Krylov, but his attorneys convinced the jury to spare his life by arguing that he'd participated in the murders out of duress.
 They said Mikhel and Kadamovas threatened to harm his family if he did not help them with their scheme.
 Krylov was sentenced to life without parole, and is serving his sentence at USP Canaan.

-Both men are currently on federal death row awaiting execution and are imprisoned at USP Terre Haute.
-The Ninth Circuit Court of Appeals upheld their death sentences in 2018.